ASKBOT/django-directory/README.md

+A simple app
+for Django 1.11.x and Python 2.7
-A simple app that allows listing and downloading files from a given directory, while controlling who can access the files.
+that allows listing and downloading files from a given directory, while controlling who can access the files.

 Installation